 Museums worth to visit

-There are several museums worth to visit:
+If you have time, there are several museums worth to visit:

 - The Museum of Sacred Art